DIY Pegboard for Hanging Files Lets You Organize and Store Your Files and Paperwork Without Taking Up Any Floor Space.

 The next day, remove the bar clamps from the frame and start sanding the front and edges until smooth.

 Then lay out your frame and paint or spray paint in your favorite color.
-We used this color spray paint on it.

 While that is drying, go ahead and paint your pegboard also if you did not purchase the pre-painted version or you just want it in another color.